'Thor: Love and Thunder' Review: Stars Can't Save Taika Waititi's Marvel Encore

 Thor: Love and Thunder seemed guaranteed to be a slam dunk.
-Director Taika Waititi is back at the helm following 2017's immensely entertaining Thor: Ragnarok, with Chris Hemsworth's Asgardian Avenger finding his lovably comedic groove and Natalie Portman making her epic return to the live-action Marvel Cinematic Universe after a nine-year absence.
+Director Taika Waititi is back at the helm after 2017's immensely entertaining Thor: Ragnarok, with Chris Hemsworth's Asgardian Avenger firmly in his lovably comedic groove and Natalie Portman making her epic return to the live-action Marvel Cinematic Universe after a nine-year absence.

 Surprisingly, the 29th MCU movie, which arrived in theaters Friday, misses the mark.
 In trying to balance comedy with drama and merging multiple classic comic storylines into a single narrative, Thor's fourth solo adventure spreads itself too thin and ends up feeling shallow (even down to its two post-credits scenes).